ABCD-ReproNim/exercises/week_6/week_6_quiz.md

 While we already have a `participants.json` file in `sample_dataset` annotating `age`, `sex`, and `handedness`; they do not link to URLs.
-As David Keator mentioned in the lecture, `age` could refer to age at scan, or age at first episode of pyschosis, or age at last concussion, or many other ambiguous meanings.
+As David Keator mentioned in the lecture, `age` could refer to age at scan, or age at first episode of psychosis, or age at last concussion, or many other ambiguous meanings.
-Luckily, `pynidm` can help us annotate `age`, `sex`, and `handedness` to include URIs and reduce the ambiguity of the terms.
+Luckily, `pynidm` can help us annotate `age`, `sex`, and `handedness` to include URLs and reduce the ambiguity of the terms.

 Assuming you are in the `sample_dataset` directory and have `pynidm` installed, use the `bidsmri2nidm` command to add URLs to the variables in `participants.json`.